Generated at: 2026-08-15 04:33:43

 Part 1

-Recent Changes in Sales Activities and Their Background
+Changes in Recent Sales Activities and Their Background

-Conventional Sales Methods.PNG
+Traditional Sales Methods.PNG

 So, what are the underlying factors?
 Mr. Jono identified the following two points as the primary causes.